-Tube amps don’t come cheap, but you can find fantastic and authentic tube sound for under $500 with the Marshall DSL5C.
+Tube amps don’t come cheap, but you can find fantastic and authentic tube sound in a reasonable price with the Marshall DSL5C.
 Powered by a combination of ECC83 and ECC99 tubes, it combines the best aspects of vintage and modern Marshall styles.
 Clean tones are glassy in their clarity, aided by the included Celestion Ten-30 10” custom-voiced speaker.
 The ruggedly constructed cabinet has a classic Marshall look and control lay-out, and gives you lots of control over your sound, with two foot switchable channels, a deep switch to give your low end more definition, and rear-panel by-passable effects loop.
 If you’re on a budget, this just might be the best clean tube amp for the money.

 Getting the Best Clean Tone